-Recently Tanimoto et al. (2003) have examined decadal variability in SST and interannual-decadal atmospheric variability for the North Pacific, and Alexander et al. (2006) have looked at large-scale SST and wintertime storm tracks using both model and reanalysis data.
-These approaches recognize that interannual-decadal time-scale changes in the ocean require one to examine similar time scales for changes in the overlying atmosphere as well.
-We will follow this line of thinking here, differing in that our focus is interannual-decadal measures of atmospheric synoptic variability and not variations in seasonal means (e.g., Tanimoto et al. 2003, Kelly and Dong 2004).
-Herein we will not distinguish between storm tracks and baroclinic waveguides (e.g., Wallace, Lim and Blackmon 1988), but we will usually refer to them interchangeably as synoptic variability.
+Recently Tanimoto et al. (2003) have examined decadal variability in SST and interannual - decadal atmospheric variability for the N. Pacific and Alexander et al. (2006) have looked at large scale SST and wintertime storm tracks using both model and reanalysis data.
+These approaches recognize that interannual - decadal time scale changes in the ocean require one to examine similar time scales for changes in the overlying atmosphere as well.
+We will follow this line of thinking here, differing in that our focus is interannual - decadal measures of atmospheric synoptic variability not variations in seasonal means (e.g., Tanimoto et al. 2003, Kelly and Dong 2004).
+Here we will not distinguish between storm tracks and baroclinic waveguides (e.g. Wallace, Lim and Blackmon 1988) but will usually refer to them interchangeably as synoptic variability.
+We will not draw any conclusions about the root cause of the oceanic variability.
+It is clear that the 22 year record we will be using is insufficient to adequately address the nature of the decadal variability.
+Rather we will accept the ocean variability as a given and examine whether synoptic atmospheric variability is responding.